- Which laws require employers to give family leave?

 - To care for an employee's child whose school or child care provider has been closed in conjunction with a statewide public health emergency declared by a public health official.

-- To care for a seriously ill or injured service member or veteran (26 weeks) (FMLA only).
+- To care for a seriously ill or injured service member or veteran (within 5 years of separation from service) who became ill or injured on active duty in the line of duty and who is the parent, spouse, child or next of kin of the employee (26 weeks) (FMLA only).

-- Because of a “qualifying exigency” arising out of a family member being on or called to active military duty (FMLA only).
+- Because of a “qualifying exigency” arising out of a family member being on or called to active military duty in a foreign country (FMLA only).

 - Because of a spouse or same-gender domestic partner being called to or on leave from active military duty (OMFLA only).

 - Bereavement leave is two weeks of leave to make funeral arrangements, attend the funeral or to grieve a family member who has passed away (OFLA only).